LoginRadius/engineering-portal/content/blog/e2e-testing-with-jest-puppeteer/index.md

 };
 ```

 Defining the preset sets up a puppeteer environment for testing.
-Test match directs it to the folder where tests are defined.
-For a more detailed knowldege about running jest with puppeteer [check this out](https://jestjs.io/docs/en/puppeteer).
+Test match directs it to the folder where tests are defined, for a piece of more detailed knowledge about running Jest with Puppeteer [check this out](https://jestjs.io/docs/en/puppeteer).

 Now create a file `jest-puppeteer.config.js` in the project root directory.
 Here we define the testing environment further.
 To begin with you can add the following in this file: